tyoeer/Chaoshead/docs/path.md

 # PathNode

-Nodes contain some internal drawing code, which is why they're a whole datastructure.
+Nodes contain some internal drawing code, which is why they're a whole data structure.

 ## Creation